-- (1) The amounts shown in column (c) reflect the minimum payment level under the Company's LTIP, which is 20% of the maximum amount shown in column (e).
+(1) The amounts shown in column (c) reflect the minimum payment level under the Company's LTIP, which is 20% of the maximum amount shown in column (e).
 The amount shown in column (e) is 200% of each target amount shown in column (d).
-The value or maturation of a performance incentive unit is determined by performance over a three-year period based on relative total shareholder return against a pre-determined peer group. - (2) The amounts shown in column (i) for awards granted on March 1, 2011 reflect the number of shares of time-based restricted stock awarded under the LTIP with full vesting on March 1, 2014. - (3) The amounts shown in column (j) reflect the combination of incentive and non-qualified options which were issued under the LTIP.
-These options vest one-third on each of the first, second and third anniversaries of the grant date, commencing on March 1, 2012. - (4) With respect to the awards granted on March 1, 2011 under the provisions of the LTIP, the exercise price of the option is equal to the fair market value, which is defined as the last reported sale price on the grant date. - (5) The amounts included in column (l) represent the full grant date fair value of the awards computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are described in Note 15 of Notes to Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2011.
+The value or maturation of a performance incentive unit is determined by performance over a three-year period based on relative total shareholder return against a pre-determined peer group.

+(2) The amounts shown in column (i) for awards granted on March 6, 2012 reflect the number of shares of time-based restricted stock awarded under the LTIP with full vesting on March 6, 2015.
+The amount shown in column (i) for awards granted on June 29, 2012 reflects 966 shares of time-based restricted stock awarded under the LTIP with full vesting on June 29, 2015 and 5,000 shares of time-based restricted stock awarded under the LTIP with vesting in five annual installments of 1,000 shares each commencing on June 29, 2013.

+(3) The amounts shown in column (j) reflect the combination of incentive and non-qualified options which were issued under the LTIP.
+These options vest one-third on each of the first, second and third anniversaries of the grant date, commencing on March 6, 2013 or June 29, 2013, as applicable.

+(4) With respect to the awards granted on March 6, 2012 and June 29, 2012 under the provisions of the LTIP, the exercise price of the option is equal to the fair market value, which is defined as the last reported sale price on the grant date.

+- (5) The amounts included in column (l) represent the full grant date fair value of the awards computed in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of these amounts are described in Note 13 of Notes to Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2012. - (6) All of the above grants to Mr. Featherstone were forfeited as of June 27, 2012, the effective date of his resignation.
+All expenses associated with Mr. Featherstone's awards have been reversed.